Documentation

 password: admin

-If your having trouble getting your configuration file to load make sure to look closely at your value types (i.e. "10" is not the same as 10).
-Make sure there are no empty settings values, option settings should be removed rather than left empty/null.
-Check all your quotes, colons, commas, brackets, parenthesis and capitalization.
+If your configuration file fails to load, check your value types carefully — "10" is not the same as 10.
+Ensure there are no empty settings values; options should be removed rather than left empty or null.
+Verify all quotes, colons, commas, brackets, and capitalization.